Johnsonville–Porirua Motorway

 The Johnsonville–Porirua Motorway is a motorway in Wellington, New Zealand.
 The majority of the motorway forms part of State Highway 1, the main route of traffic in and out of the city, with the northernmost 2.1 km, formerly part of SH 1 until 7 December 2021, designated as State Highway 59.
 Completed in the 1950s, it was New Zealand's first motorway.

 The motorway runs from Johnsonville, in the north of Wellington City proper, to Porirua.
 It is approximately 11 kilometres long with moderate grades.
-At its southern end, it connects to the Wellington Urban Motorway through the Johnsonville bypass and Ngauranga Gorge — Ngauranga Gorge is not considered motorway, meeting most but not all of the criteria.
+At its southern end, it connects to the Wellington Urban Motorway through the Johnsonville bypass and Centennial Highway, which runs along Ngauranga Gorge — Centennial Highway is not considered motorway, meeting most but not all of the criteria.
 The motorway has a connection to the Transmission Gully Motorway in Linden, 2.1 km from its northern end.

 Construction and completion

 The motorway was constructed using the cut and fill technique where material removed from cuttings is used to fill gullies.
 Some additional material was needed and excavated in Linden from the area that is now the northern of the Tawa College playing fields to the east of the motorway.

 The first section of the motorway, running for three miles (5 km) from Johnsonville to Takapu Road at the southern edge of Tawa, was opened on Saturday 23 December 1950.
 It bypassed a winding two-lane road now called Middleton Road, through Glenside; part of the Old Porirua Road.
 This section was New Zealand's first motorway.
 The southern end of the motorway was located at the point where the Johnsonville northbound on-ramp and southbound off-ramp meet the current motorway.
 The northern end was located at the point where the Takapu Road northbound off-ramp and southbound on-ramp meet the present motorway.

 The second section, opened about 1956, runs for four miles (6 km) from Takapu Road to Porirua.
 It bypassed narrow winding sections of road through Tawa, the Tawa town centre, and Kenepuru.
 It cut through already planned and surveyed subdivisions on the eastern side of Tawa.
 Land was reserved for a planned interchange at Collins Avenue in Linden, Tawa, but the construction of this interchange was deferred as a cost saving measure.
 With the completion of the second section, the northern end of the motorway was shifted to a point 500 metres south of Mungavin Avenue in Porirua.
 At the time, there was a road intersection just north of this point connecting SH 1 to Kenepuru Drive with a level crossing over the railway line and bridge over the stream, and other accessways.